WanliXue/BinaryNet/README.md

 It is divided in two subrepositories:
 * Train-time enables the reproduction of the benchmark results reported in the article
 * Run-time demonstrates the XNOR and baseline GPU kernels described in the article

+---

+One of the original BNN paper published in 2016